Our favorite books about Mighty Girls and their hair that encourage a healthy body image and celebrate the diversity of girls' hair!

 For more Mighty Girl books that explore body image issues, you can find recommendations for both children and teens in our blog post, Celebrating Every Body: 25 Body Image Positive Books for Mighty Girls.

 Little Medusa refuses to take proper care of her long, curly hair, which gets knottier and dirtier with every moment.
-Her hair is so twisted and matted that, when her grandmother finally arrives, she’s frozen in surprise!
-Grandma knows the solution, though, and after a hairdresser bravely does battle with her locks, Medusa is sporting a brand new — short and easy to maintain — hairstyle.
+Her hair is so twisted and matted that, when her grandmother arrives and see her, she’s frozen in surprise!
+Grandma knows the solution, though, and after a hairdresser bravely does battle with her locks, Medusa gets to sport a brand new — short and easy to maintain — hairstyle.

-Lola’s big poofy curls may stand out — and even make her lose a game of hide and seek — but that doesn’t stop her from telling everyone how much she loves her hair!
+Lola absolutely adores her hair, and she wants to tell everyone about it!
+Her big poofy curls stand out at school, where nobody else has hair like hers — and they even make her lose a game of hide and seek when she can't find a hiding place big enough.
+But Lola wouldn't give up her wonderful hair for the world: it's part of what makes her unique.
 This cute story encourages children of African descent to feel good about their hair, no matter how different it may be from other kids.

 As a baby, Zoe needed two strollers and two cribs: one for her, and one for her unruly hair.
 By the time she’s started school, her wild tresses are becoming a problem, deliberately flaunting the strict Ms. Trisk’s first grade classroom rules.
 Determined to tame Zoe’s hair, Ms. Trisk and Zoe’s parents try barrettes, braids, even duct tape but the hair always springs free.
 It will take some clever thinking and a willingness to compromise for Zoe — and her hair — to find the right balance between individuality and following the rules.